A Grand Buffet Of The Greatest Himalayan treks

 The base camp of the Buran Ghati trek is Janglik.
 The drive from Shimla takes you past Rohru, from where the road follows the blue waters of the Pabbar river.
 In an exquisite journey, the road climbs gracefully along the Pabbar, the scenery changing rapidly.
-From square wheat fields along the river and beautiful Himachali homes, you drive past pretty villages and mixed forests until till you get to the pine forests around Tonglu.
+From square wheat fields along the river and beautiful Himachali homes, you drive past pretty villages and mixed forests until till you get to the pine forests around Tangnu.

 - Altitude: 9,200 ft (2,804 m)